Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Introduction

 of a continuous function $I(t)$.
-The curve $I(t)$ is the bisector of $h_0$ from the origin $x=0$, which is called a competition interface.
+The curve $I(t)$ is the bisector of $h_0$ from the origin $x=0$, also called a competition interface.

 Let $\cm(f)$ denote the concave majorant of the function $f$: the infimum of all concave functions that are at least $f$.
 Let $B$ be a two-sided Brownian motion with constant diffusivity $\sqrt{2}$.
-The following theorem gives the direction of $I(t)$; see Theorem \ref{thm:randdirection} and Corollary \ref{cor:directionlaw} for more general statements.
+The following theorem gives the direction of $I(t)$.

-\begin{thm}[Direction of interfaces] Suppose $h_0$ is a good initial condition and there are $a > 0$ and $b \in \R$ such that $h_0(x) \leq -a |x| + b$ for every $x$.
+\begin{thm}[Direction of interfaces] Suppose that $0$ is a non-polar interior reference point for an initial condition $h_0$.
+Assume that there are $a,b > 0$ so that $h_0(x) \leq -a|x| + b$ for every $x$.
 Then there is an almost sure limit:

 \end{thm} In words, the vector $(2D,1)$ is perpendicular to the graph of $\cm(h_0+B)$ at zero.
 This is a randomized analogue of Euclidean plane geometry, where the direction is perpendicular to $2\cm(h_0)$.
-Theorem \ref{thm:directionlaw} allows us to compute the direction in several settings, in particular, recent work of Ouaki and Pitman \cite{OP} about $\cm(B|_{[0,\infty]})$ allows us to deduce Theorem \ref{thm:bisdir} and variants such as when $h_0$ is itself a Brownian motion with negative drift.
+Theorem \ref{thm:directionlaw} allows us to compute the direction in several settings, in particular, recent work of Ouaki and Pitman \cite{OP} about $\cm(B|_{[0,\infty]})$ allows us to deduce Theorem \ref{thm:bisdir}.

+The asymptotic direction of competition interfaces is studied in $\S$\ref{sec:directionofint}.
+Theorem \ref{thm:direction} proves that when $h_0$ is asymptotically flat, its interfaces are asymptotically vertical.
+Theorem \ref{thm:randdirection} is then a generalization of Theorem \ref{thm:directionlaw}.

-Next, we study the local nature of the curve $I(t)$.
-In Euclidean geometry, for some examples, the curve could be a piecewise linear function.
-So at points where the segments meet, the curve is locally different.
-In random geometry, the curve $I(t)$, although random, is more uniform: locally it is indistinguishable from a geodesic of $\mathcal L$.
+Next, we connect competition interfaces to geodesics by studying the local nature of the curve $I(t)$ from \eqref{eqn:interface}.
+In Euclidean geometry, bisectors are generally lines, which are themselves Euclidean geodesics.
+In this random geometry, the curve $I(t)$ is locally indistinguishable in law from a geodesic of $\mathcal L$.